Inter-Parliamentary Alliance on China: COVID-19 and Hong Kong

-Purpose
+2021 email hack

+In 2021, an advanced persistent threat group associated with the Hubei State Security Department in Wuhan, APT31, targeted the emails of every European Union IPAC member and 43 United Kingdom parliamentary accounts.
+In March 2024, the United States Department of Justice indicted seven Chinese nationals affiliated with APT31.
+The UK government and the United States Department of the Treasury's Office of Foreign Assets Control (OFAC) jointly sanctioned a Chinese Ministry of State Security front company called Wuhan Xiaoruizhi Science and Technology and affiliated individuals linked to APT31 for breaching the UK Electoral Commission and placing malware in critical infrastructure.

+2024 Taiwan summit and pressure campaign

+In July 2024, lawmakers from at least six countries received various forms of electronic communications from Chinese diplomats pressuring them not to attend the first IPAC summit in Taiwan.
+At the summit, IPAC lawmakers agreed on a resolution to counter China's interpretation of United Nations General Assembly Resolution 2758 (XXVI) in their home country legislatures.
+During the summit, Taiwan officially became a member of IPAC.

+Focus

-The alliance appears to have a defensive posture, seeing China's relationship to the world, at least under Communist Party general secretary Xi Jinping, as being a threat to many democratic values.
+The alliance sees China's relationship to the world, at least under Communist Party general secretary Xi Jinping, as being a threat to many democratic values.
 Overall, the group aims "to help counter what they say is the threat China’s growing influence poses to global trade, security and human rights."
-The Inter-Parliamentary Alliance on China has a five-fold mission:
+The Inter-Parliamentary Alliance on China focuses on:

-1. Safeguarding international rules-based order
+International rules-based order

 In the aftermath of World War II global institutions were formed, chiefly the United Nations, the World Bank and the International Monetary Fund so that international questions, from trading arrangements to the recognition of territorial borders, are settled according to agreed rules, rather than mere force.
 Members of the alliance, such as Mike Gallagher of the United States, are concerned that China is undermining the rules based order, with, for example, "illegitimate efforts to build and militarize islands in the region."